Large-$n$ asymptotics for Weil-Petersson volumes of moduli spaces of bordered hyperbolic surfaces: Acknowledgments

 \section{Acknowledgments}

 JT was supported by funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 949143).
 We thank Michael Magee, Alex Wright and Yunhui Wu for conversations about this work.
+We also thank Baptiste Louf for comments on an earlier version of this work.
+Finally we thank Timothy Budd and Nicolas Curien for sharing a preliminary version of their work \cite{Bu.Cu2024} with us for comparing the geometric results.